 Internal flights: Domestic airport taxes may apply.
-(See section 8.10 on 'Airport Taxes') though they are generally included within the ticket cost.
+(See section 7.10 on 'Airport Taxes') though they are generally included within the ticket cost.

-Easter Island: Visitors to Easter Island are required to complete an online entry form no earlier than 3 days prior to arrival in Easter Island and via https://ingresorapanui.interior.gob.cl/ from Nov-Mar
+Easter Island: Visitors to Easter Island are required to complete an online entry form no earlier than 3 days prior to arrival in Easter Island and via https://ingresorapanui.interior.gob.cl/

-Seasons in Santiago and surrounds are the opposite to ours in the UK.
+Santiago and the surrounds have the opposite season to the UK.
 Nov-early Mar can be very hot with little or no rain (Dec-Jan being the hottest).
 The winter is cold and can be wet.

-While summers in the lake district are generally warm and sunny, as a rule the further south in Patagonia you go the more unpredictable the climate, with weather changing day to day and morning to afternoon.
-Generally though it follows the same pattern as Santiago, with a higher chance of warm temperatures
+Lake district summers are generally warm and sunny, but as a rule the further south in Patagonia you go the more unpredictable the climate, with weather changing day to day and morning to afternoon.
+Generally, it follows the same pattern as Santiago, with a higher chance of warm temperatures from Nov-Mar.